Is vaping during pregnancy OK?

 While use of e-cigarettes might expose a growing baby to fewer toxins compared with those from regular cigarette use, nicotine exposure of any kind is harmful to a baby.

 If you're pregnant and you smoke or vape, quitting is the best way to give your baby a healthy start.
-Start by consulting your health care provider for advice or seek counseling.
+Begin by consulting your health care provider for advice or seek counseling.

 See more Expert Answers